Assistant Chief Allen Treadaway commands the Administrative Operations Bureau.

-The Administrative Operations Bureau is comprised of a Deputy Chief, one Administrative Captain and the Administrative Services Division, which consists of the Technology & Research Unit & Crime Analysis, the Training Section, Budget Unit, Grants Manager, and the Inspections Division.
+The Administrative Operations Bureau is comprised of an Assistant Chief, one Administrative Lieutenant and the Administrative Services Division, which consists of the Technology & Research Unit & Crime Analysis, the Training Section, Budget Unit, Grants Manager, and the Inspections Division.
 The Accreditation Division, which includes both Personnel/Payroll and the Hiring Units, are under Administrative Operations as well.

 The Technology & Research Unit is tasked with keeping the Birmingham Police Department abreast of the latest technology which assists our efforts to fight crime.
 The Unit does this by providing planning, research and evaluation of new methods, procedures and developments in law enforcement.
 This unit provides systems support and security to critical law enforcement data via the Alabama Criminal Justice Information System (ACJIS) liaison as well as overall crime analysis derived from local data.